adityabhat3/computer-vision-assignment-erc/README.md

 ### How To Run
 1. Clone this repo
-2. Confirm that hand_template.jpeg is in the same folder as hand_detector.py and that you have opencv-python and numpy installed.
+2. Confirm that hand_template1.jpeg is in the same folder as hand_detector.py and that you have opencv-python and numpy installed.
 3. Run the hand_detector.py file.
 4. Move your hand in front of your camera.
 You should see a blue box around your hand confirming detection.
 5. Press 'q' to exit the video stream.